shaunster00/Classifier/README.md

 All commands are given relative to '/home/ubuntu/classifier', so enter '$ cd /home/ubuntu/classifier' if you are not already there.

 ### Image Prediction (testing)
 To do image prediction you will need an already-trained model and an image.
-A pre-trained model is provided at '/home/ubuntu/classifier/model/training_run_1/car_model_resnet50.h5
+An already-trained model is provided at '/home/ubuntu/classifier/model/training_run_1/car_model_resnet50.h5' and images at
-Enter:
+'/home/ubuntu/classifier/test_data/pos_car

+Then enter:

 **$ python3 -W ignore src/predict_image.py *path_to_model*  *path_to_image***